Her Tale of Shim Chong

-Her Tale of Shim Chong (그녀의 심청) is a Korean girls' love manhwa series written by Seri and illustrated by Biwan.
+Her Tale of Shim Chong is a Korean girls' love manhwa series written by Seri and illustrated by Biwan.
 The manhwa was serialized online via Comico from September, 2017 to March, 2019.
 The story is a reimagining of the classic Korean novel The Tale of Sim Chong.

 Plot

 Based on the classic Korean novel, The Tale of Sim Chong, the story follows two women of different social standings that have the same desire: to leave this world behind.
 Shim Chong is a young beggar who relies on the generosity of others to sustain herself and her blind father.
 The other is old Chancellor Jang's bride-to-be, sold off to him for the sake of her family.
 After Shim Chong rescues this new wife from the river their encounter ignites both love and secret intents.

 Media

 Manhwa

 Written by Seri and illustrated by Biwan, Her Tale of Shim Chong, was serialized online via Comico from September 12, 2017, to March 19, 2019.
 The series was later collected into seven print volumes by Wisdom House from August 24, 2018, to June 11, 2020.
+Subsequent chapters featuring additional side stories were published online from September 23, 2019, to June 15, 2020, and were then collected into a single volume, released on June 11, 2020.

-The manhwa was published digitally in English by Pocket Comics and Tappytoon, being part of the first batch of titles available when Comico launched Pocket Comics in North America in 2021.
+The manhwa was published digitally in English by Pocket Comics, being part of the first batch of titles available when Comico launched Pocket Comics in North America in 2021.
+Random House announced in 2026 that it had licensed the series for an English print publication under its Inklore imprint.